-Qatar’s second Souq Waqif stands in Al Wakra and is becoming a top destination for residents and tourists alike.
+Known as Qatar’s second Souq Waqif, Souq Al Wakra stands in Al Wakra and is becoming a top destination for both residents and tourists.

-Following Doha, Al Wakra is the second largest city in Qatar.
+Al Wakra is one of Qatar’s largest cities.
 Located in eastern Qatar, just south of Doha, the city is believed to have a history of its own, independent from that of the capital.

-Setting off southward from Doha, stop for a visit at Souq Al Wakra with its maze of courtyards and alleyways, leading to a promenade of traditional shops and authentic restaurants.
-The souq’s beach is its charm.
-There is much to see and do here.
+Setting off southward from Doha, stop for a visit at Souq Al Wakra with its maze of courtyards and alleyways, leading to a promenade of traditional shops, restaurants, and a beach, which is the souq’s charm.

 The souq or Heritage Village is designed to resemble old Qatari homes and villages.
 The alleyways take you to individual ‘homes’ that are developing into designated markets:

-Relax and soak up the vitality and atmosphere at one of its eclectic mix of great restaurants and cafés which offer traditional Qatari food.
-The souq is known to be home to many new local restaurants and coffee shops with modern twists such as E’asair Cafe, Al Baranda, Nineties Cafe, Al Noukhaza Restaurant and more.
+Relax and soak up the vitality and atmosphere at one of its eclectic mix of great restaurants and cafés, which offer traditional Qatari, Yemeni and other regional and international cuisines.
+The souq is home to many local restaurants and coffee shops with modern twists such as E’asair Cafe, Al Baranda, Al Noukhaza Restaurant and more.
 Restaurants serving dishes from the Middle East and North Africa (MENA) region and Asia are also on offer.
-Popular dining options are Al Aker Sweets (Arabic), Royal Tandoor (Indian) and Bennigan’s (American) to name a few.
+Popular dining options are Al Aker Sweets (Arabic), Royal Tandoor (Indian), Danat Al Bahar (barbecue fish), Barahat Al Wakra (Indian), and Bennigan’s (American) to name a few.
+The souq is a popular destination for barbecue and grill restaurants.
 For a lighter choice, there are also cafés serving only sweets or snacks or just plain coffee.
 Try Gharissa for local ice cream or dessert.

 Collect memories of Qatar with Arab male and female salt and pepper shakers or cups, fridge magnets, shisha bottles, intricately designed plates, lanterns, keychains, mugs and more.
-Dhow boat miniatures can be tricky to carry when travelling but nice to have for a souvenir.
-Other souvenirs include traditional Arab dallah (coffee pots) as well as brass-studded wooden chests in many sizes.
+Other souvenirs include dhow boat miniatures, traditional Arab dallah (coffee pots) as well as brass-studded wooden chests in many sizes.
 Woven items include bedouin weaving, traditional floor cushions, kilims and carpets as well as colourful baskets.
 Silver jewellery, misbah (prayer beads) and traditional gypsum carvings make attractive mementoes.

 Open walkways and maze-like paths lead to courtyards where multiple guest rooms can be blocked off to create private areas for groups.
-Large groups will be able to stay together in guest rooms grouped around shaded majlis, perfect for celebrations or family gatherings.
+Large groups are able to stay together in guest rooms grouped around shaded majlis, perfect for celebrations or family gatherings.

 Tivoli Spa offers separate treatment rooms for men and women as well as a hydro pool, steam room, Vichy Shower and Jacuzzi.
 A multi-functional gym in each building is also available for guests.